The Internet and Distance Education

 We need to keep in mind that the internet is still relatively new.
 It only became popular in 1991, which was only in specific segments of the population (Bryant, 2016).
-Still, we should also keep in mind that the internet is simply a new medium in a long line of mediums that have been utilized for distance education over a great many years.
+Still, we should also keep in mind that the internet is simply a new medium in a long line of mediums that have been utilized for distance education for many years.
 Yeah!
 Did you know that distance education is not new?

 What I find curious is that distance education was frowned upon and struggled to find acceptance among many in academia for many years (AECT, 2001).
 Thankfully, while books and on-campus learning were once prized, things began to change when technology improved.
 Today, the internet has made distance education much more accessible… and superior in many ways.

 The truth is that many are unaware that more than 75 percent of academic leaders feel that online education is equal or superior to on-campus learning (Busteed, 2019).
 Similarly, roughly 70% of students claim online instruction is just as good or better than traditional classroom instruction.
-However, and while these statistics are great, the perceptions are much better in the business world.
-As early as 2010, 83% of executives said that online degrees were just as credible as on-campus degrees, as long as they are from accredited schools (Zupek, 2010).
+However, while these statistics are great, the perceptions are much better in the business world.
+As early as 2010, 83% of executives said that online degrees were just as credible as on-campus degrees as long as they were from accredited schools (Zupek, 2010).
 Similarly, the Society for Human Resource Management found that 92% of employers would hire a candidate with an online degree from a brick-and-mortar/accredited school (Shrm, 2017).

 Of course, all of this means that those holding onto the idea that distance education is somehow sub-par are a little more than outdated themselves – or perhaps even a little defensive.
 And to be clear, the most prestigious universities (ones that don’t need the extra money) offer such programs for a reason.
 Historically speaking, it seems that perhaps distance education, and those who participated, were always a little ahead of their time.
 In many ways, that time has now come.
 Welcome to the future.

 Let me be very clear here.
 Don’t let someone tell you that online equates to fake or sub-par—those suggesting that probably need to head back to the classroom.
-The truth is that online education is proving to be much better than anyone would have otherwise thought, and the technology is ensuring the integrity of the proof.
+The truth is that online education is proving to be much better than anyone would have thought, and the technology ensures the integrity of the proof.
 The data continues to demonstrate this.
 Elements such as reduced stress, better focus, better engagement, enhanced andragogy, and preparation for the coming economy only further the point and necessity.

-If you enjoyed this article, you might also like my article titled, “Is Education Worth It?”
+If you enjoyed this article, you might also like my article titled “Is Education Worth It?”

 AECT.
 (2001, August 3).
 This History of Distance Education.
 Retrieved August 30, 2020, from http://members.aect.org/edtech/ed1/13/13-02.html